folio-org/folio-install/single-server.md

 5. Configure Stripes

 The platform-core `stripes.config.js` provides the default okapi url and tenant.
-This is included by platform-complete.
+That is included by platform-complete.

 To configure a different IP address and tenant, edit `stripes.config.js` and add an `okapi` key to the `platformComplete` object: